 Well yeah, I guess so.
 It certainly is for me.
 I get kind of jealous of people with actual jobs sometimes – not proper envious, but just a bit.
 I would quite like to be able to go home and switch off.
 Or go on holiday and switch off.
 Or be able to meditate, or anything really.
 Just a break would be nice.
 But hey ho.
 I guess I should count my blessings.

-You’ve wrote that ‘Everything you’ve done has been a disaster’ – don’t you think that’s a bit extreme…
+You’ve written that ‘Everything you’ve done has been a disaster’ – don’t you think that’s a bit extreme…

 A bit extreme!
 Yes, it is.
 I just exaggerate for dramatic effect, darling.

 Can I ask about your recent illustration book ‘Bad Island’ – firstly I’m inclined to think it was partly inspired by Britain…